PatchWorkCoding/Roses-Texas-State-Notes-Wiki/Spring 2025/Data Structures and Algorithms/Lecture7.md

 * Data structure - Linked list because it is self similar on many levels, Trees are another example

 One advantage of recursion is that it is human readable

+The big disadvantage is that recursion can take up a lot of space on the stack

+Important factors to determine for the recursive function:
+* Size Factor -
+* base case(s) - Where does the recursion stop.
+When does the function return something other than itself
+* general case(s) - what does the function do and where the does the function call itself
+* exit condition -